Massive quantum systems as interfaces of quantum mechanics and gravity: Proposed tests of gravity with massive quantum systems

-The scheme described above was experimentally implemented in a superconducting electromechanical device in~\cite{suh2014mechanically} allowing the detection and reduction of back action and the detection of a single quadrature below the zero-point fluctuations and in the optical domain in~\cite{shomroni2019optical}.
+The scheme described above was experimentally implemented in a superconducting electromechanical device in~\cite{suh2014mechanically}, allowing the detection and reduction of back action and the detection of a single quadrature below the zero-point fluctuations in the optical domain in~\cite{shomroni2019optical}.
 BAE was also realized in hybrid optomechanical systems of a macroscopic mechanical oscillator and a spin oscillator~\cite{moller2017quantum}.
-BAE was also found to aid in sideband-cooling the mechanical mode to the ground-state~\cite{clark2017sideband}.
-A more elaborate BAE scheme scheme relies on constructing an effective oscillator out of two and measuring a collective variable~\cite{woolley2013two} which was experimentally realized in an microwave circuit with two mechanical oscillators~\cite{ockeloenkorppi2016quantum} achieving a measurement precision below the zero-point fluctuations.
-Back-action-noise can also be canceled through the addition of an ensemble of cold atoms, which act as a negative-mass oscillator and allows for sensing beyond the SQL~\cite{motazedifard2016force}.
-Furthermore, in a scheme with four drives~\cite{mercier2021quantum}, back-action was evaded and the entanglement between the two oscillators was demonstrated.
+A more elaborate BAE scheme relies on constructing an effective oscillator out of two and measuring a collective variable~\cite{woolley2013two}, which was experimentally realized in a microwave circuit with two mechanical oscillators~\cite{ockeloenkorppi2016quantum} achieving a measurement precision below the zero-point fluctuations.
+Back-action-noise can also be canceled through the addition of an ensemble of cold atoms, which act as a negative-mass oscillator and allow for sensing beyond the SQL~\cite{motazedifard2016force}.
+Furthermore, in a scheme with four drives~\cite{mercier2021quantum}, back-action was evaded, and the entanglement between the two oscillators was demonstrated.

 Apart from improving the measurement precision, BAE schemes result in the squeezing of the mechanical modes.
-In a generic, parametrically driven mechanical oscillator, the attainable amount of squeezing is limited due to the on-set of parametric instability.
+In a generic, parametrically driven mechanical oscillator, the attainable amount of squeezing is limited due to the onset of parametric instability.
 However, continuous BAE measurements allow us to overcome this 3dB limit for squeezing~\cite{lei2016quantum}.
 Beyond the schemes discussed above that rely on measuring a single quadrature, an alternative approach to cancel quantum noise and overcome the SQL of force sensing using coherent feed-forward quantum control was proposed in~\cite{tsang2010coherent}.
+Another proposal shows that mechanically driving the oscillator within the BAE scheme leads to a monotonic response of the cavity, which can be beneficial for sensing force gradients~\cite{arvidsson2024sensing}.